dipy/dipy/doc/index.rst

   >>> FA=ten.fa()
   >>> MASK = FA < 0.2

-In this very small example we loaded a small dataset with their data, bvecs and bvals, calculated the Tensors and fractional anisotropy (FA) and then created a mask to remove the regions with low anisotropy.
+In this code snippet we loaded a small diffusion dataset with their data, bvecs and bvals, calculated the Tensors and fractional anisotropy (FA) and then created a mask to remove the regions with low anisotropy.

-**Join in the fun** and enjoy the `video <http://www.youtube.com/watch?v=tNB0sM7JJqg>`_  we made for the Summer Exhibition in London for the celebration of the 350 years of the Royal Society.

 .. figure:: _static/simplified_tractography.png
    :align: center